Shimizu-Technology/shimizu-order-suite/docs/websocket_implementation.md

 #### Channels

-Two separate channels are implemented for different notification types:
+Multiple channels are implemented for different notification types:

 1. **OrderChannel**: For order-related events
 2. **InventoryChannel**: For inventory-related events
+3. **MenuChannel**: For menu and menu item updates
+4. **NotificationChannel**: For system notifications
+5. **CategoryChannel**: For category updates

 Each channel streams from a restaurant-specific channel to ensure multi-tenancy.